Oldentomato/Code_Encryption/README.md

 - Write this code above the code you want to encrypt.
  ___#encrpytion_underline___
  (Supported File Types: .py .cs .js .ts)
-- Encrpytion with Filename(file nickname) It will detects files marked #encrpytion_underline.
+- Encrpytion with ProjectName It will detects files marked #encrpytion_underline.
-- When decrypting, press the Descrpyion button with the Filename(file nickname).
+- When decrypting, press the Descrpyion button with the Filename(ProjectName).